idaholab/moose/tutorials/darcy_thermo_mech/doc/content/systems/relationshipmanagers.md

 # Relationship Manager System

-A system is defining geometric or rlgebraic information needed to perform a calculations in parallel.
+A system is defining geometric or algebraic information needed to perform a calculations in parallel.

 !---